Rondo (group): History

 In 1987, Mikhail Litvin dismisses the old structure and enlists new musicians.
 For a while the two Rondos co-exist in Moscow.
 In 1988, Michael Litvin emigrated to the United States, but his musicians continued to perform under the same name.
 In 1989, a court decision awards the rights for the name of a group to Alexander Ivanov's group.

-In 1997, Alexander Ivanov begins his solo career.
-For a while, he combines his solo career with the work in the group.
-In 1998, in the concert hall "Russia" a presentation was held of the disc Past-Live, recorded during the jubilee concert band together with friends from Gorky Park.